clones-ai/clones-quality-agent/README.md

 • Successfully navigated to target application
 • Completed 3 out of 4 primary objectives
 • Demonstrated good error recovery when encountering obstacles

+Observations:
+• User demonstrated strong navigation skills and adaptability.
+• Process was methodical with effective error recovery.
+• Final objective incomplete but progress was substantial.

 Reasoning:
 High outcome achievement (75% of objectives completed) combined with excellent